andersnygaard/Paradox-sailboat/README.md

 ## Chine Runners

-The Paradox sailboat’s chine runners offer a distinctive take on small-boat design.
+Often described as a Scheel keel withouth the keel, the Paradox sailboat’s chine runners offer a distinctive take on small-boat design.
 While they may appear modest, these horizontal fins enable the boat to handle a wide range of wind and water conditions with noteworthy agility and stability.
 Unlike traditional appendages such as keels or centerboards, chine runners marry simplicity with usefulness—particularly evident when sailing to windward.

 Conceived by designer Matt Layden, chine runners consist of thin, horizontal, wing-like structures that extend from the chine—the line where the hull sides meet the bottom.
 On Paradox they typically span about the middle third of the bottom—roughly one-third of the boat’s length—providing effective lateral area without resorting to a centerboard or leeboard.
 This is beneficial in shallow waters where deep foils can be impractical, and it shows another workable route to small-boat sailing.